Request a Callback 01305 231 267

 3. Milking It

-The estate also had an experimental bacteriological laboratory where the fat percentage and purity of the milk produced was analysed.
-The workers that produced the milk with the lowest bacterial count received a bonus, with a further bonus for other innovations, creating products that were healthier and promoting creativity and rewarding staff and locals for helping improve conditions and products, thus making the entire estate stakeholders in their joint success.
+The estate also had an experimental bacteriological laboratory where milk purity was analysed.
+Workers that produced the milk with the lowest bacterial count received a bonus, with a further bonus for other innovations that were healthier, making the entire estate stakeholders in their joint success.

 4. Flooding

-The area was also leading the way in agricultural reform and experimentation as early as the 17th century when the Lord of the Manor for both villages, Edward Lawrence, flooded fields in Affpuddle and Briantspuddle to create water meadows.
+The area led the way in agricultural reform and experimentation as early as the 17th century when lord of the manor for both villages, Edward Lawrence, flooded fields in both villages to create water meadows.
 These were the first records of the practice being tried in Dorset.

 5. Completely Listed